JoshuaS3/s3-bsync/README.md

 ### Installation

 Depends on `python3` and `aws-cli`.
 Both can be installed with your package manager.
+Requires Python modules `pip` and `setuptools` if you want to install on your system path using one of the methods listed below.

+Install with one of the following:

+* `./install.sh [interpreter?]` (Preferred)
+* `python3 -m pip install .`
+* `./setup.py` (Not recommended)

+Uninstall with one of the following:

+* `./install.sh uninstall [interpreter?]` (Preferred)
+* `python3 -m pip uninstall s3-bsync`

+`install.sh` is a frontend for `pip (un)install`, configured by setuptools in `setup.py`.

-Install with `python3 setup.py install`.
-Root permissions not required.
-*This program does not manage S3 authentication or `aws-cli` credentials.
-You must do this yourself with the `aws configure` command, or other means of IAM/S3 policy.*
+Root permissions are not required.  *This program does not manage S3 authentication or `aws-cli` credentials.
+You must do this yourself with the `aws configure` command, or through some other means of IAM/S3 policy.*

 #### Source files

 `setup.py` manages installation metadata.
+`install.sh` handles installation and uninstallation using pip.

 #### Created files and .s3syncignore